 What is Malware?

-If you have found yourself the victim of malware, it is most likely to have been acquired through an inadequate or dangerous browser extension.
-After downloading, it may have given access to inject malicious scripts into the source code of the pages while you are logged into the admin side of the editor.
+If you have found yourself a victim of malware, it was most likely acquired through an inadequate or dangerous browser extension.
+After downloading, it may have injected malicious scripts into the source code of pages while you were logged into the admin side of the editor.

 Do I have Malware?